Ignatius Baffour-Awuah

-Ignatius Baffour-Awuah (born 24 August 1966), a Ghanaian politician is the Minister of Employment and Labour Relations.
+Ignatius Baffour-Awuah (born 24 August 1966), a Ghanaian politician is the former Minister of Employment and Labour Relations.

 Early life and education

 He was born on 24 August 1966 and hails from Nsoatre in the Bono Region of Ghana.
 He had his bachelor's degree in accounting in 1992.
 He also had his post-graduate diploma in management consultancy in 2017.